ruggeri/tech-notes/randos/peripherals/usb.md

 DisplayPort 2.0 (2019) has a 10 Gbps per lane mode called UHBR 10.
 This could conceivably drive 4K@60Hz with just two USB-C lanes if it can do 10Gbps per lane.
 Any USB 3.2 Gen 2x2 20Gbps cable could do this.
+DisplayPort 2.0 also defined UHBR 20, which is 20Gbps per lane; a USB 4 Gen 3x2 cable should be able to do this.

+The UHBR modes use 128b/132b encoding, which is more efficient.

 The Radeon on my MacBook Pro doesn't do DisplayPort 2.0 though.